 While it’s fun to sit inside trendy restaurants and eat pretty food, sometimes it’s better to eat at cheap restaurants so you can have more money for other things (like a Cirque du Soleil show).

 Here’s a list of cheap and affordable restaurants in Las Vegas.
 My husband and I eat here when we want to save money on food.
 I’ll try to update this list as much as I can, so follow us on Facebook or Twitter and I’ll let you know when I do!

 1. Blue Ribbon Fried Chicken at Grand Bazaar (in front of Bally’s)

 3623 S. Las Vegas Blvd. | 702 – 800 – 0404 | 11 AM to 2 AM, 7 days a week | menu

 Blue Ribbon Fried Chicken is one of the best places to eat in Las Vegas on a budget.
 It’s a little more interesting compared to other fried chicken places.
-Their fried chicken is super crispy, they offer unique sauces (like Wasabi Honey) and a generous fountain soda collection (cream soda!!!).
-My husband and I used to go to the old Summerlin location, but fortunately for you, they are now within the Strip at the Grand Bazaar by Bally’s Casino.
+Their fried chicken is super crispy and they offer unique sauces like Wasabi Honey for dipping.
+My husband and I used to go to the old Summerlin location, but fortunately for you, they’re now on The Strip at the Grand Bazaar by Bally’s Casino.

-Their combos (fried chicken, fries & coleslaw) start at $7.95, and you can get a chicken sandwich starting at $7.75.
+Their combos (fried chicken, fries, and coleslaw) start at $7.95.
 You can also order individual sides like mac and cheese for $3.75.

-If you are choosing between Blue Ribbon Fried Chicken or Yardbird restaurant at the Venetian, they are both good.
-However, Blue Ribbon Fried Chicken at Grand Bazaar is the more affordable option if you’re craving fried chicken on the Las Vegas strip.
+If you’re choosing between Blue Ribbon Fried Chicken or Yardbird restaurant at the Venetian, they’re both good.
+However, Blue Ribbon Fried Chicken at Grand Bazaar is cheaper when you’re craving fried chicken on the Las Vegas Strip.